Nina Dobrev: Career

 In March 2018, Dobrev was cast as Clem in the comedy Fam, a CBS sitcom pilot that was picked up to series in May 2018.
 It premiered January 10, 2019.
 It was canceled on May 10, 2019, after one season.
 Dobrev starred as Chloe in the Roger Avary thriller Lucky Day, released 2019.
 She also joined the cast of the film Run This Town, which was released in March 2020.
 In July 2020, it was announced that Dobrev would star in and serve as an executive producer for a television adaptation of the Woman 99 book series.

 Activism and charity work

 Dobrev supports multiple charitable causes, including Puma's 2011 non-profit Project Pink, which supports numerous breast cancer charities, and Hunger Bites, an organization that is dedicated to reducing hunger in 27 districts across Pennsylvania.
 She is also recognized for her long-term involvement with the WE movement, a Canadian-based charity that empowers youth as agents of change.
 She took part in a Me to We volunteer trip to Kenya to help build a school.
 She hosted the We Day event in Toronto in 2011 and made an appearance on stage at WE Day California 2019.
 Other social and charity issues with which she has been involved include the Elton John AIDS Foundation.
+She also attended the film premiere for The Promise, a film about the Armenian genocide, featuring Hollywood actors Christian Bale and Oscar Isaac.